zhanxw/rvtests/README.md

 (##) In trait column, B and Q stand for (b)inary, (q)uantitiave trait.

 The above models are suitable to generate summary statistics which can be later meta-analyzed (see Djiang Liu (2014) Nature Genetics).
-Rvtests implemented the above method and the results can be further analyzed in RareMetals [link][http://genome.sph.umich.edu/wiki/RareMETALS].
+Rvtests implemented the above method and the results can be further analyzed in RareMetals [link](http: //genome. sph. umich. edu/wiki/RareMETALS).
-It also worth to mention that our group offered another toolsets for meta-analysis [link][http://genome.sph.umich.edu/wiki/Rare-Metal].
+It also worth to mention that our group offered another toolsets for meta-analysis [link](http://genome.sph.umich.edu/wiki/Rare-Metal).

 ## Utility models